 Section 1.
 Annual Meeting.
-The corporation shall hold an annual meeting of shareholders at a time fixed by the Directors within six (6) months after the end of the corporation's fiscal year.
-The purposes for which the annual meeting is to be held, in addition to those prescribed by the Articles of Organization, shall be for electing directors and for such other purposes as shall be specified in the notice for the meeting pursuant to Section 4 of this Article, and only business within such purposes may be conducted at the meeting.
+The corporation shall each year hold an annual meeting of shareholders on such date and at a time as shall be fixed by the Directors within six (6) months after the end of the corporation's fiscal year.
+The purposes for which the annual meeting is to be held, in addition to those prescribed by the Articles of Organization, shall be for electing directors and for such other purposes as shall be properly brought before the meeting and specified in the notice for the meeting in accordance with Section 4 of this Article, and only business within such purposes may be conducted at the meeting.
 In the event an annual meeting is not held at the time fixed in accordance with these By-Laws or the time for an annual meeting is not fixed in accordance with these By-Laws to be held within 13 months after the last annual meeting was held, the corporation may designate a special meeting held thereafter as a special meeting in lieu of the annual meeting, and the meeting shall have all of the effect of an annual meeting.

 Section 2.
 Special Meetings.
-Special meetings of the shareholders may be called by the Chairman of the Board, the President or by the Directors, and shall be called by the Secretary, or in case of the death, absence, incapacity or refusal of the Secretary, by another officer, if the holders of at least twenty-five percent (25%), or such lesser percentage as the Articles of Organization permit, of all the votes entitled to be cast on any issue to be considered at the proposed special meeting sign, date, and deliver to the Secretary one or more written demands for the meeting describing the purpose for which it is to be held.
-Only business within the purpose or purposes described in the meeting notice may be conducted at a special shareholders' meeting.
+Special meetings of the shareholders may be called by the Chairman of the Board, the President or by the Directors, and shall be called by the Secretary, or in case of the death, absence, incapacity or refusal of the Secretary, by another officer, if the holders of at least twenty-five percent (25%), or such lesser percentage as the Articles of Organization permit (such percentage, the "Special Meeting Required Percentage"), of all the votes entitled to be cast on any issue to be considered at the proposed special meeting sign, date, and deliver to the Secretary one or more written demands for the meeting describing the purpose for which it is to be held and accompanied by the information required by Article I, Section 4 or Article II, Section 2 of these By-Laws, as applicable, as to any business proposed to be conducted and any nominations proposed to be presented at such special meeting and as to the shareholder(s) requesting the special meeting; provided, however, that in the event a shareholder engages in the solicitation of other shareholders in order to achieve the Special Meeting Required Percentage in order to demand a special meeting, such shareholder shall deliver to the Secretary concurrently with the commencement of such solicitation a written statement containing the information required by Article I, Section 4 or Article II, Section 2 of these By-Laws, as applicable, as to any business anticipated to be proposed to be conducted and any nominations anticipated to be proposed to be presented at such special meeting and as to such shareholder.
+Only business within the purpose or purposes described in the meeting notice may be conducted at a special shareholders' meeting and shall be limited to the matters described in the special meeting request; provided, however, that nothing in these By-Laws shall prohibit the Board of Directors from submitting matters to the shareholders at any special meeting requested by shareholders.